MINNESOTA PERSONAL INJURY INFORMATION FROM ATTORNEYS

 It should be noted that there are also numerous exclusions in homeowners insurance policies for situations the insurance won’t cover– too many to mention here – but some examples are exclusions for operation of a motor vehicle, business pursuits, intentional acts, and exclusions for attacks by a particular type of dog (e.g., pit bull).
 So read your policy!

-If you are injured in an accident and want to discuss you personal injury claim, call us and speak with a lawyer for a free consultation.
+If you are injured in an accident and want to discuss your personal injury claim, call us and speak with a lawyer for a free consultation.
+We will answer your questions and make sure your rights are protected.